 4. What will this cost the consumer?

-HELP: The exact charges are being determined now. customers .will be charged a monthly access fee and a per-movie fee much like pay-per-view over cable.
-However, the VOD service is differentiated by the Blockbuster brand, which means a broader selection of movies and also immediate delivery upon request, rather than on a pre-determined schedule.
-Also bringing added value to the customer is the inherent nature of VOD, which eliminates the possibility of late fees, and necessity for trips to the store.

-5.
+The exact billing and pricing plans are being determined now.
+However, customers should expect an affordable pricing plan and a variety of billing options.

 How much is Enron investing for this project?

 In the near term, the ability to use existing infrastructure and equipment mean minimal incremental capital expenditures.